Emcure Pharmaceuticals: Controversies and recalls

 In 2016, two former executives of Heritage Pharmaceuticals, an erstwhile division of Emcure, were among multiple entities charged by the United States Department of Justice (DOJ) with price fixing an antibiotic and an antidiabetic drug.
 In 2019, the company entered into a deferred prosecution agreement with the DOJ.
 Under the terms of the settlement, Heritage agreed to pay over $7 million in penalty to the DOJ's Civil Division.

 In 2022, HDT Bio Corp alleged that Emcure (through its subsidiary Gennova) stole the trade secrets of COVID-19 vaccine production in breach of its contract.
 The lawsuit was dismissed in 2024.

 In 2016, the USFDA gave a warning letter to Emcure for data integrity problems at Emcure plants.

 In 2010, Pfizer recalled three batches of an anti-bacterial product from the US market due to presence of Bacillus anthracis, Penicillium chrysogenum & E. coli in some samples.
 Teva recalled several batches of two products due to white tablets showing presence of Yersinia pestis in 2011.

 In 2022, Maharashtra FDA issued a circular to recall all the injections (500 mg /10 ml) manufactured by Emcure Pharmaceuticals, from across the country.

 In 2019, two injected drugs manufactured by Emcure were recalled because of microbial contamination.
-The drugs were both manufactured by Emcure Pharmaceuticals but were distributed in the US by Heritage Pharmaceuticals (now renamed Avet).
+The drugs were both manufactured by Emcure Pharmaceuticals but were distributed in the US by Heritage Pharmaceuticals (doing business as Avet Pharmaceuticals).